How to make Crème Brûlée: Low Carb & Keto

 INSTRUCTIONS

-• Preheat your oven to 325F, set 6 (4oz) ramekins in a baking dish, boil water in a kettle, and let it sit while you make the creme brulee.
+• Preheat your oven to 325°F (160°), set 6 (4oz) ramekins in a baking dish, boil water in a kettle, and let it sit while you prepare the creme brulee.

-• Whisk the egg yolks, sweetener and vanilla extract in a small bowl.
+• Beat the egg yolks, sweetener, and vanilla extract together in a medium-sized bowl, preferably with a spout like a measuring jug.

-• Warm the whipping cream in a small saucepan uncovered on medium heat until bubbles form on the surface.
+• Gently heat the whipping cream in a small saucepan over medium heat, leaving it uncovered until bubbles form on the surface.

-Alternatively, you can heat the cream in a 2-cup microwaveable measuring cup for 2-3 mins stirring every minute until it bubbles.
+• Alternatively, you can warm the cream in a 2-cup microwave-safe measuring cup for 2 to 3 minutes, stirring every minute until it starts to bubble.

-If lumps form, strain the mixture into a large measuring cup or spouted vessel for easy pouring.
+• If lumps form, strain the mixture into a large measuring jug or spouted vessel for easy pouring into ramekins.

-• Evenly pour the prepared custard into the ramekins.
-Fill the ramekins halfway first, then top them up evenly at an equal level.
+• Pour the prepared custard evenly into the ramekins.
+Fill the ramekins halfway first, then top them all up to the same level.

-• Carefully place the baking dish in the oven on the middle shelf and bake for 30 minutes.
-The custard will be ready when the centres jiggle a little, and the sides are dry and firm.
+• Place the baking dish carefully in the oven on the middle shelf and bake for 30 minutes.
+The custard will be ready when the centres jiggle a little and the sides are dry and firm.

-Remove the baking dish from the oven and let the ramekins cool in the water bath for 5-10 minutes to cook more if the custard is too wobbly.
+• Remove the baking dish from the oven, and let the ramekins cool in the water bath for 10 minutes.

-• Oven broiler: Sprinkle ½ tsp sweetener over the tops of the custard base.
-Place the ramekins on a baking tray and set it 4-5 inches under a broiler on low heat for about 40 seconds or until the tops have browned.
+• Sprinkle ½ tsp sweetener over the tops of the custard base.
+Place the ramekins on a baking tray 5 inches under a broiler on low heat.
+Caramelize for about 40 seconds until the sweetener begins to caramelize.
 Keep an eye on them as the tops burn quickly.
-When a few start char, switch off the broiler and let the ramekins sit under the heat until the sweetener has caramelized.
+Switch off the broiler and let the ramekins sit under the heat until the sweetener has caramelized.

 RECIPE NOTES